 How to Observe U.S. Coast Guard Birthday

 Neighborhoods often host events which mark the founding of the U.S. Coast Guard.
-These usually include games, food, and music.
+These usually include games, food and music.
+Learn some Coast Guard history and see why we owe a debt of gratitude to this unique arm of our military.

 There are plenty of Lego sets dedicated to the U.S. Coast Guard, complete with rescue planes and ships.
-Get a Lego set and indulge in some family fun to celebrate the day.
+Get a Lego set, assemble some family and friends to lend some creativity, pop some corn and have some fun!

 4 Seaworthy Facts About The U.S. Coast Guard

-1. The Oldest Serving Coast Guard Member was 105
+The oldest serving Coast Guard member was 105

 Anthony Christy, who manned the Christiana Lighthouse in Delaware, died while on duty in 1862.

-2. High Standards for U.S. Coast Guard Rescue Swimmers
+High standards for U.S. Coast Guard rescue swimmers

 The qualifying criteria is so tough that 50% of applicants fail every year.

-3. A Dog Served in the U.S. Coast Guard During World War II
+A dog served in the U.S. Coast Guard during World War II

 Sinbad was an official member of the crew, complete with his uniform, his own bunk, and paperwork.